June 18, 1915 - Meeting Engagements

 "Colonel Anton speaking, sir."

 "Colonel, this is Captain Francis Barnett, Coast Guard.
-You're in command of the pier-side detachment, am I correct?"
+You're in

 "Yes, Captain.
 How can I be of service?"

 "Been trying to get you.
 Sorry for the delay.
-We've been having some difficulty getting a call through to your position.
-Colonel, I've dispatched several ambulances to the pier there."
+We've been having

 "Yes, sir.
 We have three inbound now, about half a mile distant."

 "Good, good.
-You'll need to pass them, and I'll appreciate any additional assistance you can render."
+You'll need to pass them, and I'll appreciate any additional

-"Captain Barnett, ‘pass them through,' you said?"
+"Captain Barnett, pass them through,' you said?"

-As he spoke, Anton stepped out of the post, almost pulling the phone cord right out of the machine.
-He stared at the warehouses.
-Nothing.
-No movement at all.
+As he spoke, Anton stepped out of the post, almost pulling the phone

 ---- 7:45 PM, Moltke, stopped

-Hanzik realized he was holding his breath, taking only those sips of air absolutely essential for consciousness.
-This is ridiculous, he thought, but normal respiration remained impossible.
+Hanzik realized he was holding his breath, taking only those sips of

 "More flags going up on the lead ship, sir."

-Stang did not even grimace as he switched his stare from the forward-most turret to the halyards of the tall American flagship, now north-north-west, about 1,500 yards distant.
+Stang did not even grimace as he switched his stare from the forward-most

 "It's for course 180, six knots."

 The Americans had slowed to 9 knots five minutes before.
-Hanzik was heartened, in that the other admiral was publicly announcing each step of his approach.
+Hanzik was heartened,

-"There's the ‘execute,' sir."
+"There's the execute,' sir."

 "Very well."